PaloAlto/capsman/readme.txt

 **Features:**

 * Manage role capabilities.
-* Add new roles or delete existing roles.
+* Add new roles or delete existing ones.
 * Add new capabilities to any existing role.
 * Backup and restore Roles and Capabilities to revert your last changes.

 **Future Planned Features**

-* Manage capabilities at user level.
+* Allow WordPress MU site wide management.

 **Who can manage?**